 Brown is the new green when it comes to Bay Area lawns.
 Join the effort declaring "Brown is the New Green".
 Click here to print a copy of the "Brown is the New Green" lawn sign provided by the Save Our Water program.

-Want to learn how to create a water-wise garden suited to the Tri-Valley region?
-Visit the Water-Wise Gardening website to see vivid color photos, find searchable plant databases, learn water-saving tips, and more!
+Have you sheet mulched your lawn or just want to learn how to create a water-wise garden suited to the Tri-Valley region?
+Visit the Water-Wise Gardening website to see vivid color photos, use the searchable plant databases, find Bay-Friendly Qualified Professional landscaping help, learn water-saving tips, and more!

 To prepare for interruptions in water supplies, a Water Shortage Contingency Plan was adopted by the Livermore City Council for the Livermore Municipal Water Service Area.
 (For information on Cal Water's service area in Livermore, call 447-4900.)